Justineo/coplay/README.md

 Use `npm run pack` to build Chrome extension and Firefox add-on

-Use `npm run safari` to build Safari web extension app
+Use `npm run safari` to build Safari web extension app, requires macOS Big Sur and latest Xcode